bahrus/be-entrusting/README.md

 ## Use case

-Derive initial state from server streamed HTML.
+Derive initial state from server streamed semantic HTML, then entrust its value to some other system of record.

 When HTML is sent to the browser, especially as it pertains to server-streamed web components, there are a number of ways we can pass down "state" associated with each instance (btw, we may choose to stream one fully rendered instance down, and let the power of template instantiation take care of the rest):